Ilyes-Hammadi/hangman/README.md

  - **create_user**
     - Path: 'user'
     - Method: POST
-    - Parameters: user_name, email (optional)
+    - Parameters: user_name, email
     - Returns: Message confirming creation of the User.
     - Description: Creates a new User. user_name provided must be unique.
-Will raise a ConflictException if a User with that user_name already exists.
+Will raise a ConflictException if a User with that user_name already exists, email must be valid will raise a UnauthorizedException.

- - **new_game**
+ - **create_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, min, max, attempts
+    - Parameters: user_name, email
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Min must be less than max.
 Also adds a task to a task queue to update the average moves remaining for active games.

- - **get_game**
+ - **get_user_games**
-    - Path: 'game/{urlsafe_game_key}'
+    - Path: 'user'
     - Method: GET
-    - Parameters: urlsafe_game_key
+    - Parameters: user_name, email
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.

  - **make_move**
     - Path: 'game/{urlsafe_game_key}'
     - Method: PUT
-    - Parameters: urlsafe_game_key, guess
+    - Parameters: urlsafe_game_key, letter
     - Returns: GameForm with new game state.
-    - Description: Accepts a 'guess' and returns the updated state of the game.
+    - Description: Accepts a 'letter' and returns the updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.

+ - **cancel_game**
+    - Path: 'game/cancel'
+    - Method: PUT
+    - Parameters: user_name, email
+    - Returns: Message that says that game has been canceled.
+    - Description: Cancel the last game played by the user

- - **get_scores**
+ - **get_high_scores**
     - Path: 'scores'
     - Method: GET
-    - Parameters: None
+    - Parameters: user_name, email, number_of_results (optional)
     - Returns: ScoreForms.
-    - Description: Returns all Scores in the database (unordered).
+    - Description: Returns all user Scores in the database ordered by the latest played.

- - **get_user_scores**
+ - **get_user_rankings**
-    - Path: 'scores/user/{user_name}'
+    - Path: 'user/rank'
     - Method: GET
-    - Parameters: user_name
+    - Parameters: user_name, email
-    - Returns: ScoreForms.
+    - Returns: UserForm.
-    - Description: Returns all Scores recorded by the provided player (unordered).
+    - Description: Returns user information's with the user rank games won/lost score total_played.
-    Will raise a NotFoundException if the User does not exist.

- - **get_active_game_count**
+ - **get_game_history**
-    - Path: 'games/active'
+    - Path: 'game/history/{urlsafe_game_key}'
     - Method: GET
-    - Parameters: None
+    - Parameters: urlsafe_game_key
-    - Returns: StringMessage
+    - Returns: MoveForms
-    - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.
+    - Description: Gets all the moves played by the user.

 ##Models Included:
  - **User**
-    - Stores unique user_name and (optional) email address.
+    - Stores unique user_name ,email and score (default is 0).

+ - **Move**
+    - Stores the letter played, is_correct boolean variable, message and date time of the move.

  - **Game**
     - Stores unique game states.
 Associated with User model via KeyProperty.